 I often get very busy with commissions so I can only offer feedback if there is time in my schedule.
 Please email me.

 The AOI also offers a very reasonable portfolio advice service, run by experts in the field.
 You can find more info here.

 Can I use your work on my Blog / website / tumblr / Instgram etc?

-Please get in touch with me firstname.lastname@example.org.
-If you are a company / acting on behalf of a company, or are making money from your online platform you must get in touch to discuss licensing the work.
+Please get in touch with me email@example.com.
+If you are a company or making money from your online platform you must get in touch to discuss licensing the work.